 Right now not all customers of Everbank are open to this process so you may have to be patient until they approve you.
 Just like E*Trade only has certain deposit customers qualified for at home deposits they are very picky who they are letting in.
 USAA is only allowing military or related into theirs.

 Today I made my first deposit via my scanner.
 They require you to log into another site everbankonlinedeposit.com where you have to come up with three more security questions.
 After you set up this deposit log in you can put in your amount and notation and scan the check.
-You must have your java updated or it will not work.
+You must have your java

 The java app pulls up and works just perfectly.
 You scan the first check then turn it around and write “for deposit only” with your signature and scan the other side.
 It then shows both images you scanned, you hit next and you have it deposited after your confirmation email.